Don’t stress over the availability of iBuyer services. Learn how to make them work for you.

 If you’ve been watching the industry chat about iBuyers with a wary eye, the good news is that you can relax.
 While there are advantages for some sellers in specific circumstances, for most sellers, working with an agent is still the best choice.
 For buyers, the iBuyer platform can be unwieldy and unfavorably limit their options.

-Following are some things to keep in mind as you work with clients and respond to their questions about iBuyer platforms.
+Following are some things to keep in mind as you work with clients and respond to their questions to help them understand iBuyer platforms.

 iBuyer platforms understand what makes them special for a certain group of buyers and sellers -- speed and a streamlined process.
 You have to understand your own unique value proposition (UVP) as well -- your expertise, your experience, and the fiduciary duty you owe to the client.